I received sheets from Quince at no charge with no specific obligation to review. This post contains affiliate links.

 So, are linen sheets worth it?

 It really depends on why you want them.
-For softness, probably not.
+For softness, keep in mind that it will take a few months of use and several washes to get a lived-in feel.
 For temperature regulation and comparably good sustainability metrics, absolutely.